itspriddle/josh.fail/_pages/about.md

 I'm Josh.
 I make web hosting and web hosting accessories.

 I've been working on SaaS apps since 2006 (before we called 'em "SaaS apps").
-I mainly program in Ruby, PHP, and Bash.
+I mainly program in PHP and Bash---though I still have a soft spot for Ruby having used Rails from 2009 - 2019.

 I've written a bit about some of the [professional][] and [open source][] work I've done.

-These days I lead the Software Development team at [A2 Hosting][].
+These days I am the Director of Software Development and a co-founder at [BuiltFast][], a privately owned, founder-led hosting company focused on bringing true service back to the hosting space.

 ## Links

 - [GitHub][]
 - [LinkedIn][]
+- [Bluesky][]

 [This blog][blog] is open source, built with Jekyll, and hosted via [GitHub Pages][].